Dauleets/polygon/README.md

 This Flutter application allows users to view current and historical price data of cryptocurrencies using the Polygon.io API.

+## Getting Started

+To get started with this Flutter project, follow these steps:

+1. Install Flutter by following the instructions in the [Flutter documentation](https://flutter.dev/docs/get-started/install).
+2. Clone this repository to your local machine.
+3. Open the project in your preferred IDE or editor.
+4. Run `flutter pub get` to install the project dependencies.
+5. Connect a device or start an emulator.
+6. Run `flutter run` to build and launch the application on your device or emulator.

+For more information on Flutter development, you can refer to the [online documentation](https://docs.flutter.dev/), which provides tutorials, samples, and a full API reference.

 # Features

 Display a list of cryptocurrencies with their current prices.